jaredly/j3/Roadmap.md

 - [ ] (.a {a 10}) should be easy
 - [ ] auto type specialization if we can hack it

+- [ ] um I want um some tests for subtractType?
+- [ ] also though, the `local-bound` thing needs some work

 ## Task

 - [x] getType for ! and !?